 The Monoprice Mini Delta is a shining example of what an entry-level 3D printer should be like.
 It’s strong, versatile, and easy to use, but most importantly, it won’t break the bank.

-If you’re looking to buy your first 3D printer, you probably won’t want a really expensive one.
+If you’re looking to buy your first 3D printer, you probably won’t pick a really expensive one.
 That’s okay – there are loads of low-cost printers out there; you just have to know how to tell a good model from one that isn’t worth your time.
 That’s where we come in.

 Today, we’ll be taking a closer look at the Mini Delta from Monoprice, a company that claims to be the best-selling 3D printer brand in the world.
 That doesn’t mean we’ll go easy on them, though!
-If anything, it means that the Mini Delta is going to have to be better than most of its rivals to win our approval.
+If anything, it means that the Mini Delta is going to have to be better than most of its competitors to win our approval.

 |Supported Materials||PLA, ABS, PETG, Wood|

 As you might guess from the name, the Mini Delta is tiny.
 It stands just 15” tall and is less than 10” deep.
 Accordingly, the build area is a little smaller than average: it’s cylindrical and will do for making small-to-medium sized models.
 Larger objects will have to be assembled from parts afterward.